MLconf 2014 Parc 55 Wyndham, San Francisco. Friday, November 14th

 Tamara Kolda is a Distinguished Member of Technical at Sandia National Laboratories in Livermore, California, where she works on a broad range of problems including network modeling and analysis, multilinear algebra and tensor decompositions, data mining, and cybersecurity.
 She has also worked in optimization, nonlinear solvers, parallel computing, and the design of scientific software.
 She has authored numerous software packages, including the well-known Tensor Toolbox for MATLAB.
 Before joining Sandia, Kolda held the Householder Postdoctoral Fellowship in Scientific Computing at Oak Ridge National Laboratory.
 She has received several awards including a 2003 Presidential Early Career Award for Scientists and Engineers (PECASE), two best papers awards (ICDM’08 and SDM’13), and Distinguished Member of the Association for Computing Machinery (ACM).
 She is an elected member of the Society for Industrial and Applied Mathematics (SIAM) Board of Trustees, Section Editor for the Software and High Performance Computing section of the SIAM Journal on Scientific Computing, and Associate Editor for SIAM Journal on Matrix Analysis.
 She received her Ph.D. in applied mathematics from the University of Maryland at College Park in 1997.

-Ted Willke, Senior Principal Engineer and Director, Datacenter Software Division, Intel
+Ted Willke, Senior Principal Engineer & GM, Datacenter Group, Intel

-Ted Willke is the Director of Architecture & Technology for the Datacenter Software Division (DSD) at Intel Corporation.
-As the division’s “chief technology officer,” Ted is responsible for driving innovation into its big data, cloud computing, and HPC software products.
-Ted joined DSD this year after transforming his Intel Labs research on large-scale machine learning and data mining systems into a commercial operation.
-Prior to joining Intel Labs in 2010, Ted spent 12 years developing server I/O technologies and standards within Intel’s other product organizations.
-He holds a Doctorate in electrical engineering from Columbia University, where he graduated with Distinction.
+Ted Willke leads the Graph Analytics Operation within Intel’s Datacenter Group, which designs, develops, and deploys enterprise software for distributed parallel machine learning and data mining.
+He developed his expertise in datacenter systems over his 16 years with Intel.
+He has researched cluster computing technologies in Intel Labs and developed server technologies and standards within Intel’s product organizations.
+His work covers high-performance I/O, virtualization, next-gen microservers, Hadoop optimization tools, and open source libraries for distributed parallel computing.
+Ted holds a Doctorate in electrical engineering from Columbia University, where he graduated with Distinction.
 He has authored over 25 papers in book chapters, journals, and conferences, and he holds 10 patents.
 He won the MASCOTS Best Paper Award in 2013 for his work on Hadoop MapReduce performance modeling and an Intel Achievement Award this year for his work on graph processing systems.